7 Best Nonstick Frying Pans, Tested by Food Network Kitchen

 We seared, flipped and scrambled to find our favorite nonstick pans.

 When most people think of nonstick pans, their thoughts are not usually positive: chemicals, one-trick pony (read: eggs) and a throwaway tool.
-But did you know that most nonstick pans are ovensafe?
+But did you know that most nonstick pans are oven safe?
 Some can even go under the broiler!
 And for those afraid of chemicals, we’re here to tell you that most nonstick pans no longer contain Polytetrafluoroethylene (PFOA), better known as "Teflon."
 We tested a variety of pans to find our favorites, and whether you’re making pancakes for the kids or whipping up a weeknight dinner, we found a pan for you.

 If you follow a few specific rules, your pan just might last a lifetime!

-1. Never use nonstick cooking spray.
+- Never use nonstick cooking spray.
 These sprays are not compatible with non-stick pans and create a buildup on the surface of the pan that, over time, is impossible to remove.
 If you need to use fat, use a minimal amount of butter or oil.

-2. Skip the dishwasher.
+- Skip the dishwasher.
 Even if a brand says its pan is dishwasher-safe, stick to hand-washing.
 The harsh soaps and high temperature and pressure of dishwashers can dull and damage the coating of the pan that is essential to maintaining its nonstick magic.

-3. Don’t use over high heat on the stove.
+- Don’t use over high heat on the stove.
 There are a few pans that you can use over high heat, but, in general, low to medium low heat is recommended for nonstick pans.
 This is not only to keep them functioning properly, but also to keep them from releasing any harmful odors or chemicals.

-4. Never heat an empty pan.
+- Never heat an empty pan.
 This can release that awful odor that can be dangerous, and the high heat may be damaging to the pan.

 The pan is PFOA-free, metal utensil safe, ovensafe and suitable for all stovetops (except induction).
 With a rubber handle that feels secure in-hand and sloped sides just like the expensive brands, flipping and turning food is effortless.
 Finally, the sleek, clean design would complement any kitchen collection.

 Want a super reliable pan that won’t let you fail, but also won’t break the bank?
 This pan won’t be ruined if you use it over high heat, allowing the beginner cook a bit more room for error.
 The handle has a safety net, too, with a gap near the pan to make sure your hands remain burn-free.
 And this made-in-the-USA pan not only cooks like pans twice its price, but it looks that way as well.
 No need to sacrifice form over function while you hone your skills in the kitchen.

 The Tramontina Professional series are utilitarian style pans that look like those you would find in a professional kitchen.
 With a heavier weight and a heavy-duty, long handle, this pan feels like it could handle the rigors of a restaurant without being out of place in your home.

 Consistent with Le Creuset's famous aesthetics, this pan is our favorite to look at.
 It has a smooth, all-black pan with a shiny, stainless steel handle complete with Le Creuset’s insignia at the base.
 The handle is ergonomic and hollow to keep it from taking on too much heat.
 It's PFOA-free and dishwasher safe, broiler safe and ovensafe (up to 500 degrees F).
 It provides consistent and even cooking and has a smooth and easy-to-clean surface; the only thing you might think twice about is the price tag.